anuragjain67/anuragjain67.github.io/_posts/2015-01-18-learnings-part-1-for-loop.markdown

 * waiting time. (eg. 192.0)
 * application execution time. (eg. 0.2)

+It means

+* Waiting time for all api are large.
-It means, only some apis are slow, not all.
+* and only for some api Execution time are large.

 {% highlight python%}
 POST /api/objects/ 1999.0 200.0